Isaac-Irvine/SplitDumb-api/README.md

 # SplitDumb-api
-We are trying to make our own app similar to Splitwise
+We are trying to make our own app similar to [Splitwise](https://www.splitwise.com/).
+Except its free and open source.
+We're calling it SplitDumb because it will likely be Dumber than SplitWise.
+This is the API for SplitDumb.
+Front ends will be in other repos.
+We'll link them here when they exist.
+We'd also like to have multiple front ends.
+Web, mobile and Discord bot.

+As a stretch goal, we'd like to add the ability to upload data from your bank account and provide insights into how your money is being spent.

+# Project Status
+Half of us learnt was Django was today.
+We've followed a quick start guide and setup a dev environment.
+Minimum viable product is still a distant goal.

 ## Opening the Dev Environment
 The dev environment runs in a [Docker Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).